 Why People Choose to Cheat Even when it Might Destroy their Relationship

-Sometimes people have affairs because they feel that something is lacking in their current relationship and they don’t feel that it is ok to ask for what they want or ask to be with someone else.
+Sometimes people have affairs because they feel that something is lacking in their current relationship and they don’t feel that it is ok to ask for what they want.
+Sometimes they want to but are afraid to ask to be with someone else.
 They may still love and want to be with their partner (or they may not), but whatever is missing is something they feel they can’t live without, something that makes them feel truly themselves.
-For some people cheating is an expression of desire to be seen in a different light that they are perceived in their relationship or to explore a different aspect of themselves that isn’t expressed in their relationship.
+Sometimes their partner has refused to have sex with them for years, but still expects monogamy.
+For some people, cheating is an expression of desire to be seen in a different light that they are perceived in their relationship or to explore a different aspect of themselves that isn’t expressed in their relationship.

 Many people have affairs to make up for a lack of emotional or sexual connection.
 It may be that they don’t feel accepted or desired by their partner, or they may desire sex that is different from the kind they can have in their relationship.
 Maybe the sex they are having is not arousing to them, or there is little or no sex at all in the relationship.
 Some people simply have a strong desire for novelty and excitement despite a great sex life and connection with their partner.
 Cheating can be a way people fight the boredom and frustration that can arise when you are with one person for a long time.